A Commuter’s All-Inclusive Guide to LRT-1 Stations

 Landmarks found near the station are:

 - The Quezon City General Hospital

-- Don’t eat, drink, or smoke when you use the LRT-1.
-The Light Rail Transit Authority strictly prohibits commuters to eat or drink inside the LRT.
+- Don’t eat, drink, or smoke when you use the LRT-1 stations.
+The Light Rail Transit Authority strictly prohibits commuters from eating or drinking inside the LRT.
 Smoking is strictly prohibited as well.

 - Don’t hold or lean against the train doors.
 If the door opens accidentally, you might fall off or get hurt.

 - Be aware of your surroundings.
 Secure your belongings, especially the magnetic card.
 The magnetic card is used to exit and enter the terminals so remember to keep it safe.

 - Don’t touch any emergency devices above the train doors.
 You might accidentally cause the train to stop.
 It will take time to fix the mistake and cause more delays.